Museums in Dubai – Ranked from 10 to 1

 2. Museum of Illusions

 This is an entirely different kind of museum.
 Museum of Illusions in Bur Dubai Al Seef near the Creek is a world of mind-blowing optical illusions.
-The Museum of Illusions in Dubai is one of the many museums by the world-renowned museum chain of the same name.
-The one in Dubai, the biggest of all others, houses more than 80 tricks and illusions to puzzle your brain.
+The Museum of Illusions in Dubai is one of the many museums in the world-renowned museum chain with the same name.
+The one in Dubai, the biggest of all others, houses over 80 tricks and illusions to puzzle your brain.
 Children are going to love it the most.

-The main attractions in this museum are the Ames room, the Slanted room, and the Vortex Tunnel.
+The main attractions in this museum are the Ames Room, the Slanted Room, and the Vortex Tunnel.
 You can look bigger or smaller than your friend in the Ames Room and defy gravity in the Slanting Room.
-The vortex tunnel deceives your mind with visual effects into thinking that the platform you are standing on is moving while standing still.
+The vortex tunnel deceives your mind with visual effects, making you think that the platform you are standing on is moving while standing still.

 You will have so many Instagram-worthy spots here.
 Almost all of them are going to be exciting.
 You can add your bit of creativity to the mix and make it even more entertaining.
-They will also provide you with a scientific explanation for the illusion.
-Therefore this is also going to be educational for the younger ones.
+They will also provide you with a scientific explanation for the illusion, which is also going to be educational for the younger ones.

-Our recommendation: A great combination of entertainment and information.
-A must-visit place if you have kids with you.
-Or even with your friends.
-Remember that there will be a lot of moments for pictures so don’t forget to take your camera with you.
+Our recommendation: It offers a great combination of entertainment and information.
+It is a must-visit place if you have kids with you or even with your friends.
+Remember that there will be many moments for pictures, so don’t forget to take your camera with you.

 • Location: Al Seef, Bur Dubai